Alissa Timoshkina - Kino Vino Interview

 In a word: finance!
 Haha.
 Truth be told, KinoVino does not have much financial stability, so finding partners, sponsors, or other ways to generate permanent income is quite tough.
 But I’ve gathered that branding out into private catering and events planning would be a good way to keep the supper club afloat.
 It seems to be working so far!
 The other challenge is London’s busy food scene.
 It’s over-saturated with events and activations, so figuring out how to stay relevant and in-demand is a real challenge.
 Luckily KinoVino still seems to strike a chord, even though it’s been up and running for three and a half years now – and since then a few similar experiences have cropped up.
 Even Tom Kerridge did a film-dining experience last summer!
 I thought, well how on Earth can I compete with that?
 But I guess that’s the beauty of London – there are always enough people out there eager to experience new and interesting things!

-Have there been any benefit to retaining this independent structure?
+Have there been any benefits to retaining this independent structure?

 Despite the ongoing worry of whether the event will actually sell, I do enjoy having the creative freedom and the flexibility to plan and schedule the events myself.